merbanan/rtl_433/README.md

   [-Y squelch] Skip frames below estimated noise level to reduce cpu load.
   [-Y ampest | magest] Choose amplitude or magnitude level estimator.
 		= Analyze/Debug options =
-  [-a] Analyze mode.
-Print a textual description of the signal.
   [-A] Pulse Analyzer.
 Enable pulse analysis and decode attempt.
        Disable all decoders with -R 0 if you want analyzer output only.
   [-y <code>] Verify decoding of demodulated test data (e.g. "{25}fb2dd58") with enabled devices